Doctor of Nursing Practice

 Students in this innovative and rigorous DNP program at the University of Minnesota learn to provide advanced nursing care as members of interprofessional health care teams, emphasizing evidence-based practice and quality improvement to impact patient outcomes.

-Delivery - Students enjoy the flexibility of an online curriculum with on-campus class sessions three times per semester.
+Students enjoy the flexibility of an online curriculum with on-campus class sessions once per semester.

 Anticipating the changing health care landscape and growing demand for DNP graduates, the University of Minnesota School of Nursing discontinued the master’s degree in nursing in 2007 and transitioned to offering the DNP degree.
 With more than 300 current DNP students today, the program is among the largest in the country.